NCSU GIS/MEA582:

 d.out.file myslopecolorequalized

 To explain the difference between the two maps, you can generate a histogram.
-On Map Display click on Analyze map > Create histogram to open the histogram tool and save results to graphics file.
+On Map Display click on Analyze map > Create histogram with d.histogram to open the histogram tool and save results to graphics file.
 Or use this command which will add a histogram as a layer to Layer Manager and then save the image:

 d.histogram myslope